The Voice of Great Britain's Elite Athletes

 Victoria Aggar, Chair of the BAC

 Victoria is a retired Paralympic athlete who has won World Titles in 2006 and 2009 as well as a bronze medal at the 2008 Beijing Paralympic Games.
 Prior to competing in Paralympic sport Victoria played National League netball.
 Victoria worked as Athlete Services Manager at the British Paralympic Association from 2012-2016 and alongside that represents British athletes on WADAs Athlete Committee.
 Victoria is also a Non-executive Director at the English Institute of Sport.
 Victoria stepped in as Interim CEO of the BAC on July 31st, 2017.

-As of October 23rd, 2017, Sally Lockyer will replace Victoria as Interim CEO.
-We look forward to welcoming Sally to the BAC.
+On October 23rd, 2017, Sally Lockyer replaced Victoria as Interim CEO.

 Dougie Dryburgh, Vice Chair of the BAC